rd003/blog/content/posts/containerizing-dotnet-app-with-sql-server-using-docker-compose.md

 ### Testing the endpoints using sql server

-Type the url `[http://localhost:8080/api/people/](http://localhost:8080/api/people/)` in the browser and as a result you might receive the person array.
+Type the url [http://localhost:8080/api/people/](http://localhost:8080/api/people/) in the browser and as a result you receives the person array.

 ## Removing composed containers

 ```bash
 docker compose down
 ```

+Then also remove the people api image and related volume for proper cleanup.

 ## 💻 Code with Dockerfile and compose.yaml